Elias Viljanen: Sonata Arctica and recent work

 Elias Viljanen traveled with the band Sonata Arctica in 2007, filling in for their guitarist Jani Liimatainen on tour.
 On August 8, Sonata Arctica formally released a letter naming Viljanen the official guitarist in Sonata Arctica.
-Liimatainen had apparently not been fulfilling his mandatory civic duties as declared by the Finnish government, and this had caused a rift in between him and the other members of the band.
+Liimatainen had apparently not been fulfilling his mandatory civic duties as declared by the Finnish government, and this had caused a rift between him and the other members of the band.
 Viljanen took up the mantle as guitarist with much controversy, with many hard-core fans still wanting Liimatainen to be a part of the project.
 But Sonata Arctica were adamant, as was Liimatainen, and Viljanen thus maintained his status.

 Viljanen toured with Sonata Arctica in support of their album Unia in late 2007 and early 2008.
 During the time off from tour in 2008, he began work on his third studio album, but the recording of Sonata Arctica's sixth studio album.
 So, Viljanen entered the studio with Sonata Arctica for the first time in the earlier half of 2009, recording the album The Days of Grays.
 As they were touring at the time of the release, Viljanen did not get to begin recording work on his album until early 2009.
 Later that year, his third studio album with Evil Spirit was released, Fire-Hearted.